 Dresden is famous for its Christmas markets, and for good reason.
 It has almost a dozen of them in various squares throughout the city, and the one known as Striezelmarkt might just be the oldest Christmas market in Germany, having started in the 15th century.
 Considering Germany’s role in the development of Christmas mythology, that’s really something special.
 These markets are gorgeous and charming, perfect for yuletide revellers old and young.
 Don’t miss the Christmas arch, where you’ll see candles and ornate figurines that represent the decorations on the area’s erstwhile mine entrances on the traditional last day of work before the holiday.
 Dresden makes for a great 1-2 night stop between Prague and Berlin and with so many markets to explore, you’ll definitely need the time.

 Photos of Central Europe’s Best Christmas Markets from:

-Planning a European Christmas holiday?
+Planning a Christmastime vacation in Europe?
 We can help make it happen.
 Get in touch to learn more!